What Are Autistic Shutdowns?

-An autistic shutdown is a state where an autistic person essentially withdraws from their environment.
-A shutdown is often a coping mechanism for overwhelming sensory or emotional stimuli or exhaustion from processing too much stimulation.
-It often indicates a mismatch between what a person needs and the environment they are operating in.
+An autistic shutdown is a state where an autistic person withdraws from their environment.
+It's often a coping mechanism for overwhelming sensory or emotional stimuli, or exhaustion from processing too much stimulation.
+This state indicates a mismatch between what a person needs and the environment they are in.

-If an autistic person is in tune with their needs, they can do it consciously to protect themself, or it may happen involuntarily as a response to overwhelm.
-The shutdown essentially protects an autistic individual’s nervous system from stimuli that are perceived as too intense or overwhelming.
+While an autistic person who is in tune with their needs might consciously withdraw to protect themselves, a shutdown often happens involuntarily as the nervous system becomes overloaded.
 During these episodes, the person may become nonresponsive, withdrawn, or appear extremely tired.

-Recognizing an autistic shutdown as it's happening can be difficult because the signs can be subtle and vary by person.
-That said, when you do understand the more common physical, emotional, and behavioral signs, you can more effectively identify and respond to these episodes whether you are the person experiencing the shutdown or a supportive individual around them.
+Recognizing a shutdown can be difficult because the signs are often subtle and vary by person.
+However, understanding the common physical, emotional, and behavioral indicators can help you identify and respond to an episode, whether you are experiencing it or supporting someone who is.

 Physical Signs